mmphego/computer-pointer-controller/README.md

 ## Edge Cases
 - Multiple People Scenario: If we encounter multiple people in the video frame, it will always use and give results one face even though multiple people detected,
-- No Head Detection: it will skip the frame and inform the user
+- No Face Detection: it will skip the frame and inform the user

 ## Future Improvement
+- [Intel® DevCloud](https://devcloud.intel.com/edge/get_started/guide/): Benchmark the application on various devices to ensure optimum perfomance.
 - [Intel® VTune™ Profiler](https://software.intel.com/content/www/us/en/develop/tools/vtune-profiler/choose-download.html): Profile my application and locate any bottlenecks.
 - Gaze estimations: We could revisit the logic of determining and calculating the coordinates as it is a bit flaky.
-- lighting condition: We might use HSV based pre-processing steps to minimize error due to different lighting conditions.
+- Lighting condition: We might use HSV based pre-processing steps to minimize error due to different lighting conditions.

 ## Reference
 - [OpenCV Face Recognition](https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/)